-During the three months ended March 31, 2024, our operating activities used net cash of approximately \$4.7 million and as of May 17, 2024, our cash and cash equivalents and short-term investments were approximately \$6.1 million.
+During the six months ended June 30, 2024, our operating activities used net cash of approximately \$11.2 million and as of August 19, 2024, our cash and cash equivalents and short-term investments were approximately \$13.2 million.
 During the year ended December 31, 2023, our operating activities used net cash of approximately \$31.5 million and as of December 31, 2023, our cash and cash equivalents and short-term investments were approximately \$2.4 million.
-During the year ended December 31, 2022, our operating activities used net cash of approximately \$5.7 million and as of December 31, 2022 our cash and cash equivalents and short-term investments were approximately \$44.3 million.
 We have experienced significant losses since inception and have a significant accumulated deficit.
-As of March 31, 2024, our accumulated deficit was \$258.8 million and as of December 31, 2023, our accumulated deficit totaled \$254.4 million and as of December 31, 2022, our accumulated deficit totaled \$209.2 million on a consolidated basis.
+As of June 30, 2024, our accumulated deficit was \$267.7 million and as of December 31, 2023, our accumulated deficit totaled \$254.4 million on a consolidated basis.
 We expect to incur additional operating losses in the future and therefore expect our cumulative losses to increase.
 We do not expect to derive significant revenue from our CDMO services until we expand our customer base.
 In addition, we expect our expenses to increase due to the operation of the manufacturing facility in San Antonio.

-Our current cash is anticipated to be sufficient to fund operations only through late December, 2024.
+Our current cash is anticipated to be sufficient to fund operations only through December, 2024.
+We expect that we will need additional future financing which may not be available on acceptable terms, if at all

 Unless we generate significant revenue from operations in the next few months, we will need to raise additional capital by year end to fund our operations and we cannot be certain that funding will be available to us on acceptable terms on a timely basis, or at all.
+Our current cash and cash equivalents, including the proceeds from our August 2024 public offering, is anticipated to be sufficient to fund operations only through December, 2024, unless our revenue increases from past historical revenue.
 To meet our financing needs, we are considering multiple alternatives, including, but not limited to, additional equity financings, which we expect will include sales of common stock, debt financings, equipment sale leasebacks, and/or funding from partnerships or collaborations.
 Our ability to raise capital through the sale of securities may be limited by our inability to utilize a registration statement on Form S-3 to raise capital until June 2025 due to the late filing of our 2023 Annual Report, the late filing of this Quarterly Report on Form 10-Q, and various rules of the NYSE American that place limits on the number and dollar amount of securities that we may sell.
-To the extent that we raise additional funds by issuing equity securities, our stockholders may experience significant dilution.
-Any debt financing, if available, may involve restrictive covenants that may impact our ability to conduct our business.
+To the extent that we raise additional funds by issuing equity securities, our ability to conduct our business.
 If we fail to raise additional funds on acceptable terms, we may be unable to continue to maintain our listing on the NYSE American.
 If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we have to restructure the company including a work force reduction, or initiate steps to cease operations or liquidate our assets.